Skip to content

 ponyc CI Tiers

 ponyc organizes its CI into three tiers to balance fast feedback against comprehensive coverage.
+The split tracks release-target status: Tier 1 and Tier 2 are both platforms we ship release binaries for — Tier 1 is the subset gated on every PR for fast feedback, and Tier 2 holds the rest, run on a schedule.
+Tier 3 holds platforms we test but don’t ship release binaries for.
 There’s also a set of weekly checks that exist outside the tier system.

 Tier 1

 Tier 1 jobs run on every non-draft PR.
-These are the primary platforms that most users target and where regressions are most likely to be caught.
+These are the primary platforms where we want fast feedback and where regressions are most likely to be caught.
 A PR must pass all Tier 1 jobs before merging.

 • arm64 macOS